hvoss-techfak/AutoForge/README.md

 - `--num_init_rounds` Number of rounds to choose the starting height map from (default: 128).
 - `--num_init_cluster_layers` Number of layers to cluster the image into (default: -1).
 - `--disable_visualization_for_gradio` Simple switch to disable the matplotlib render window for gradio rendering (default: 0).
+- `--best_of` Run the entire program multiple times and output the best result (default: 1)

 ## Outputs